-The MAR is explicitly and implicitly referenced within the Call text.
+The MAR is explicitly and implicitly referenced within the Call Text.
 The meaning of many key phrases in the Call text are contained within the descriptive framework of the SRA and MAR.
 It is expected that proposals will directly refer to the relevant sections of the MAR that they impact on.
 By referencing this defined framework proposals should not need to detail and justify their context and impact unless their context differs from that contained within the MAR.
 Since the application contexts within the MAR are constructed by domain experts these represent currently held and realistic viewpoints.
+Specific information about the current Call can also be found within the Q&A document published alongside the Call Text.